 Lifetime Policy

-Your dog is suffering a chronic illness or condition and needs continued care for procedures that are extremely expensive and/or frequent.
+Your dog is suffering from a chronic illness or condition and needs continued care for procedures that are extremely expensive and/or frequent.

 Wellness Plan